Painters Insurance: Cost & Coverage

 A surety bond is a financial guarantee between three entities:

-By issuing a surety bond, the bond company is guaranteeing that you’ll perform a job ethically and according to your client’s requirements.
+By issuing a surety bond, the bond company is guaranteeing that you will perform a job ethically and according to your client’s requirements.
 If your client files a claim, the bond company covers the client’s damages but expects you to reimburse the costs.

-Most states require painters with employees to get workers’ compensation insurance to cover their staff’s work-related injuries or illnesses.
+Nearly every state requires painters with employees to get workers’ compensation insurance to cover their staff’s work-related injuries or illnesses.
 Coverage typically includes medical bills, lost wages, and rehabilitation services.
-Coverage requirements vary by state—there are penalties for not having a policy if you’re supposed to, so it’s a good idea to learn your state’s requirements.
+Coverage requirements vary by state and can carry penalties for not having a policy if you’re supposed to, so it’s a good idea to learn your state’s requirements.

 Painter Insurance Requirements by State